What Is A Scrum Master, A Summary For Leaders

 - Helps the team in reporting to the management

-- Advocates for the Agile and Scrum framework within the organisation through blogging and other internal related conferences.
+- Advocates for the Agile and Scrum framework within the organization through blogging and other internal-related conferences.

 - Become the contact person in the company when there is a question about Agile and Scrum

 Bernd Schiffer wrote a comprehensive blog post about these scrum master responsibilities which you can check out through this link.
 Feel free to check it out.
 Most of the ideas above are adopted from his blog post.